Btoye/config/README.md

 My Linux configuration patchworked together from ideas I liked from other people's.

 ## Goal
 My goal in creating my own config is to stay as close as I can to default while not hindering my ability to work productively within a Linux environment.
-This should also give me the ability to learn some Bash and some more about Linux.
+This should also give me the ability to learn some shell and some more about Linux.

 ### Lessons learnt
 * used ln for the first time to add files in different directories to a git repo. (read into inodes and how the Linux filesystem works)